JackPotat0/jackpotat0.github.io/docs/game.md

  <details>
   <summary>Hajime</summary>
   I initially didn't like him as a protagonist because he feels very tense as compared to Makoto.
 But there is a huge significance to that, to show his lack of confidence and inferiority complex.
 Later on with the talentless student reveal further enhances that.
 This fact let him become his own character than Makoto ever will be.
 During the last chapter he sort of becomes like Roxas (So Makoto is Sora?
 He sure acts like the anime protagonist in this game) where he seems to be doomed no matter what, except he has a way out but not Roxas.
 And that is probably the first time I really felt a sense of despair in the series.
+JP VA just feels not right.
 </details>
  <details>
   <summary>Nagito</summary>